aurelia/store/doc/article/en-US/aurelia-store-plugin.md

 ## Accessing the original (unmodified) state in a middleware

-When executed, a middleware might accept a second argument which reflects the current unmodified state, the one before any other middlewares or, in case of a after positioning, the result of the dispatched action.
+When executed, a middleware might accept a second argument which reflects the current unmodified state, the one before any other middlewares or, in case of an after positioning, the result of the dispatched action.
 This can be useful to determine the state diff that happened in the middleware chain or to reset the next state at certain conditions.

 <code-listing heading="Accessing the original state">
   <source-code lang="TypeScript">